ebd622/fe-samples/services/README.md

 }
 ```
 ### 110. Understanding the hierarchical injector
 Angulat dependeny injector is a hierarchical injector.
+When we provide a service in a component, Angular knows how to created an instance of a sevice for the component and *all its child components*.